Anne Cobbett

-Anne Cobbett (11 July 1795 – 22 October 1877) was a British author, known particularly for The English Housekeeper: The Manual of Domestic Management, and a publisher.
+Anne Cobbett (11 July 1795 – 22 October 1877) was an American-born British writer, known particularly for The English Housekeeper: The Manual of Domestic Management, and a publisher.

 Early life and education

 Anne Cobbett was born to William and Anne Cobbett (née Reid) on 11 July 1795, in Philadelphia.
 She was the eldest surviving child in the family.
 From 1805, Cobbett lived at Botley with her family, initially at Botley House and then Botley Hill.

 From 1810 to 1812, Cobbett stayed with her father at Newgate Prison where she lived with her father, who was imprisoned for treasonous libel.
 There, she learned French and dancing, took dictation for her father's publication, The Register, and learned arithmetic via calculations about the family farm.
 When she and her father left the prison on 9 July, she was disappointed to find herself excluded from celebrations on their route home due to her sex.
 She was "rescued" from male company and made to breakfast with the wife of organisers, and then unable to attend a celebration dinner.